By Chris Chumley

 Students don’t send letters anymore.
 Don’t believe me?
 Just ask an 18 to 24-year-old to address and seal an envelope, and then put a stamp on it.
 The results are hilarious.

 AwardLetter is really a student engagement engine.
-Institutions we work with are now using their AwardLetter to engage and communicate across the financial aid lifecycle.
-CampusLogic’s communication templates can be used to create the following engagement points you’re your students:
+While many schools utilize AwardLetter for grant and scholarship communications, they also usually include loans.
+Plus, institutions we work with are now using their AwardLetter to engage and communicate across the financial aid lifecycle.
+CampusLogic’s communication templates can be used to create the following engagement points for your students (if you're a California institution, there are these too):

 - Initial Welcome FA Applicants: Share an overview of your institution’s financial aid process, personalized to the applicant.
 Generate this automatically based on the ISIR receipt.